SCOM1101 Communicating Science

 - Level 1 core unit in the Science Communication major sequence

-- Level 1 complementary unit in the Neuroscience; Conservation Biology; Microbiology and Immunology; Mathematics and Statistics; Zoology; Botany; Agricultural Science; Geology; Environmental Science; Natural Resource Management; Geographical Sciences; Marine Science major sequences
+- Level 1 complementary unit in the Neuroscience; Conservation Biology; Microbiology and Immunology; Mathematics and Statistics; Zoology; Botany; Agricultural Science; Geology; Environmental Science; Natural Resource Management; Geographical Sciences major sequences

 - The area of knowledge for this unit are Life and Health Sciences, Management and Commerce, Mathematical and Physical Sciences, Society and Culture